tsengyushiang/notes/backend/python.md

 ```

 - Create Version Control `flask db init`
-- Commit schema to files `flask db migrate -m "some changelogs"`
+- Check the difference between the database and the schema, and create migration scripts using `flask db migrate -m "some changelogs"`.
-- Apply schema of files to database `flask db upgrade`
+- Apply files settings to database `flask db upgrade`

 > Manually check the script is necessary